-We develop plant materials and plant technology for the conservation of the Caribbean Area's natural resources.
+We develop plant materials and plant technology to conserve the Caribbean Area's natural resources, including:

-Develop cover crops, vegetative barriers, and windbreaks for controlling erosion on cropland.
+Developing cover crops, vegetative barriers, and windbreaks to control erosion on cropland.

 Establishing vegetation after natural disasters.